-Ambassador Profile – Joanna Wilson, University of Edinburgh, Scotland.
+Ambassador Profile – Dr Joanna Wilson, Dunblane, Scotland.

 Hi, I’m Joanna – Co-Founder of the Dick Vet Wildlife Conservation Society at Edinburgh University.
 I have been a part of The Expedition Project Ambassador team since 2020.

-Since working with The Expedition Project I have been doing live streams and developing online courses with the help of Wildlife Vets like Dr. Peter Rogers, Ecologists like Terry-Lee Honiball and fellow ambassadors from Edinburgh, Nottingham and RVC, London.
+Since working with The Expedition Project I have been doing live streams and developing online courses with the help of Wildlife Vets like Dr Peter Rogers, and fellow ambassadors from around the world.

 I don’t actually remember the first time I realised that I wanted to be a vet but I do remember the first time I ever visited a vet school when I was about 6 or 7 and I visited the dick vet equine hospital in Edinburgh with my mum’s horse and I remember looking at the vets in their boiler suits and thinking ‘I want to do that someday’.